 And HERE is the inside!!
 This spring we are planning on finishing the flooring (on the step), and also building in a storage/bench seat where the current bookshelf is.
 I might even build a seat OVER the bookshelf and keep the shelf for storage, because I love how handy it is in there so much!

 The little tassel curtains are one of my favorite touches, and I use these velcro top, hanging organizers in the opposite bunk end!
-During this camping trip, we just used the queen bunk end for storage and clothes because the girls stayed in their own tent.
-But when we went camping in the summer, we put their two cots on each side of the organizers, so they both had a storage shelf near their bed!
+We took out the old stained mattress on the full size bunk end, and put the girl’s two cots on each side of the organizers, so they both had a storage shelf near their bed!
 It worked out so well!

 Here’s a quick look at the opposite side, with the bookcase storage, and the 3 drawer bin.
 Both of these elements provided SO MUCH storage for the pop-up.
 I know that ample storage for these campers is hard to come-by, and this made it all so easy!